“In your anger do not sin: Do not let the sun go down while you are still angry.” – Ephesians 4:26

 Go to bed, sister.
 Get some sleep.
 Wake up with a clear head and a rested heart.
 Then decide how you’re going to resolve your fight.

-Or from women who haven’t been married long enough to know that piece of advice is actually garbage.
+Then there is She Who Has Been Married Less Than Two Years.
+She hasn’t been married long enough to know that piece of advice is actually garbage.

 I can’t count how many times Husband and I fought after the sun went down our first couple of years married, and went to bed angry instead of arguing until

-Going to bed angry gave us time and space to think through our position on our own and decide: Am I wrong?
+Going to bed angry gave us time and space to think through our position and decide: Am I wrong?
 Am I right?
 If I am right, is making my point worth this acrimony?
 Does s/he have a point?
 What responsibility do I have to make this situation better, and what am I going to have to give vs. ask of them so we can move on?

 But, you may be thinking, how can I go against this advice?
 It’s the Bible, for crying out loud!
-Wouldn’t it a sin to willfully ignore this verse?
+Wouldn’t it be a sin to willfully ignore this verse?

 I’m not advocating that you cherry-pick of which parts of the Bible to follow and which ones to throw out.
 Not at all.